8x8Cloud/chef-rfc/new/rfcXXX-distro-sugar-helpers.md

 The chef-sugar helper methods have also found widespread adoption in the community and its time to pull them into core.

+## Scope

+This RFC covers only the `platform` and `platform_family` helpers in chef-sugar along with some other badly needed helpers.
+The `platform_version` style of helpers (`debian_before_squeeze`) are out of scope.
+The limiting of scope has no implications as to if we eventually want more of chef-sugar into core or not (we certainly do want more of it in core), and is solely to limit the scope of this work and the discussion.
+There do exist pieces of chef-sugar (like the `method_missing` style of attribute syntax) that we explicitly do not want, and each piece of chef-sugar needs to be assessed on its own merits.

 ## Specification

 We will pull in most of the Architecture, Platform and Platform Family helpers from chef-sugar